© 2013 Ren Alexander

 “Shit, Morgan!
 Keep your voice down!”
 I loudly whisper, imploring her as I look around us.

 “Oh, who cares?”
-Morgan dismisses the people around her with a wave of her hand, her orchid nail polish shining in the sunlight.
-She lifts up her dark sunglasses so I can see into her dusky brown eyes.
+Morgan dismisses the surrounding people with a wave of her hand, her orchid nail polish shining in the sunlight.
+She lifts her dark sunglasses so I can see into her dusky brown eyes.
 “I mean, you’re dressed rather plainly.
 You have a hotter-than-fuck boyfriend.
-You should be dressing up your equally hot, little body so it doesn’t look like he’s dating a 12 year-old.”
+You should dress up your equally hot, little body, so it doesn’t look like he’s dating a twelve-year-old.”
 My mouth pops open at her observation.
-“You also could use some more makeup and a cuter haircut.”
+“You also could use more makeup and a cuter haircut.”
 Her eyes float down to my fingers.
 “And stop wearing black nail polish.
 You’re not in a satanic cult, a heavy metal band, or a victim of teen angst.”

 “Morgan Yates!”
-I shriek, but the sound of roaring dirt bikes drown out my protest.
+I shriek, but roaring dirt bikes drown my protest.
 A flurry of motorcycles emerges through the small tree grove the track snakes in between, and I, along with everyone else in the stands, minus Morgan, jump up and cheer.
 She reaches around me to snag back her purse.

 Finn’s bike is near the front, so I squeal as I hop up and down, clapping around Morgan’s compact still in my hand.
-The riders begin their last circuit and we all take our seats again.
+The riders begin their last circuit, and we all sit again.